 Both STM32 and PIC32 families offer development boards and accompanying tools.

 Here again, the power of ST’s Nucleo board blows Microchip’s ICD boards out of the water.

 The Nucleo boards are low-cost, and the paired ST-LINK toolkit is only $22, compared to Microchip’s $200+ ensemble.

-That doesn’t mean the PIC32 isn’t a strong choice for tinkers, however.
-It just means it is probably more affordable to build your own dev board (you just might get faster processing speeds, too).
+However, that doesn’t mean the PIC32 isn’t a strong choice for tinkers.
+On the contrary, it is probably more affordable to build your dev board (you might get faster processing speeds, too).

 Which Microcontroller has the best Development Tools?
 STM32-supported Nucleo development boards.

 Both Microchip (PIC) and ST’s 32-bit lines are supported by professional toolchain software.
-PIC32 is supported by MPLAB X IDE, and STM32 is supported by SW2STM32, IAR, and Keil (the industry-leading software).
+For example, MPLAB X IDE supports PIC32, and STM32 is supported by SW2STM32, IAR, and Keil (the industry-leading software).

 Both components also rely on GCC for compilation, and both support C and C++, though Microchip offers more broad support for C++.